If you’re doing research on marketing agencies for fintech and financial services, you likely care about a few things:

 What’s unique about effective marketing in financial services?

-Based on our experience working with 30+ fintech and financial services companies, here’s what we would say is different financial marketing:
+Based on our experience working with 30+ fintech and financial services companies, here’s what we would say is different about marketing a financial services company:

-2. In B2B financial services, the audience tends to be quite technical
+2. In B2B financial services, the audience you're targeting tends to be quite technical

 For example, we had a client that did automatic reconciliation for fintechs and banks.
 They were previously working with an agency that kept misunderstanding what this meant and would create campaigns and content around reconciliation using Xero and Quickbooks.